How PRF Regenerative Helps to Heal Tendonitis

 PRF Regenerative is a solution to the underlying problem.
 During this procedure, the patient’s blood is taken and spun in a centrifuge to separate the red blood cells from the platelet-rich fibrin PRF Regenerative.
 With nothing else added, the PRF Regenerative is used as a natural growth factor to stimulate tissue healing.
 Since this treatment uses only the patient’s own blood, there is no risk of allergic reaction.

 After the platelets are removed from the blood, your provider will use an ultrasound machine to pinpoint the exact tendon that is damaged.
 The doctor then uses a fine needle to precisely insert the PRF Regenerative into the injured tendon.
-Once the plasma is injected to the injury, the healing process will initiate and the tissue will begin to regenerate.
+Once the fibrin is injected to the injury, the healing process will initiate and the tissue will begin to regenerate.

 This method has been greatly used in areas of Europe for many years and is beginning to gain popularity in the United States.
 Although this is not a new procedure, more research is continuing to be conducted, causing people to become familiar with the great results that this treatment will produce.
 Other alternatives such as prolotherapy have been tried.
 Prolotherapy attempts to heal the damaged tissue through injecting an irritant to the injured area to increase blood flow.
-By injecting PRF Regenerative rather than an irritant to the damaged area, the necessary healing factors contained in the plasma are sent to repair the injury and also assist in speeding up the healing process of a recovering injury.
+By injecting PRF Regenerative rather than an irritant to the damaged area, the necessary healing factors contained in the fibrin are sent to repair the injury and also assist in speeding up the healing process of a recovering injury.
 PRF Regenerative is an effective treatment for those with a stubborn chronic injury and also those with an acute injury that they want to heal quicker.
 PRF Regenerative is gaining popularity among athletes due to its effectiveness and quick healing process.

 PRF Regenerative therapy has proven to be greatly effective in treating the following conditions: